AI Training ROI: How to Measure What Matters Beyond Completion Rates

 - What measurable impact did adoption have on business outcomes?
 (ROI calculation)

 If you can answer these four questions with data, you've done something 70% of L&D teams can't: prove that your training programme actually worked.
+And if the data shows the programme didn't work — that's equally valuable.
+You know exactly what to fix, and you have the credibility that comes from honest measurement.

 Stop Measuring Activity.
 Start Measuring Impact.